 You don’t say which platform you’re writing on the Internet with, but most services that allow you to create a website offer a fairly easy way to add images.
 For example, here in WordPress, the software I use for creating this site, there’s an Add button located in the menu with my text options where I can choose to add media like images and videos.

 When you see an image in an article on the Internet, the image isn’t actually part of the article.
 The article is just displaying the image from the server it’s been uploaded to.
-For example here’s how an image displays in an article about using Google Assistant.
+For example here’s how an image displays in an article about charging a laptop.

 But if I look at the html for the site, (HTML is a programming language the makes sure things on a website display properly.) you see that what’s actually on the page is a direction to view the image on the server where it’s been uploaded.
 Fortunately, when you use sites like WordPress, Blogger, or Facebook, you don’t have to write the code.
 Their software figures it out for you.